Eurovision 2022: Which countries will participate in the 66th edition of the contest

 - United Kingdom

-A number of countries have already confirmed their intention not to return to the Eurovision Song Contest in 2022, sticking with their decision of the recent years.
+A total of 7 countries have already confirmed their intention not to return to the Eurovision Song Contest in 2022, most of them sticking with their decision of the recent years.

 THE ABSENT COUNTRIES